dropzone/dropzone/new.md

 ## Enqueuing file uploads

-When a file gets added to the dropzone, it's `status` gets set to `Dropzone.QUEUED` (after the `accept` function check passes) which means that the file is now in the queue.
+When a file gets added to the dropzone, its `status` gets set to `Dropzone.QUEUED` (after the `accept` function check passes) which means that the file is now in the queue.